microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-locally/README.md

 To run the solution locally we will need to use [Ngrok](https://dashboard.ngrok.com/signup) so it is necessary to create a free account and [download](https://www.ngrok.com/download) it.

-Once downloaded, unzip the exe file in a new directory `C:\ngrok`
+Once downloaded, unzip the exe file in a new directory `C:\ngrok`.

 Login to Ngrok account and in the left menu, in the `Getting Started` section, select the option `Your Authtoken` and copy it.
 We will use this token to configure our instance of ngrok.